Row emerges over removal of Whitby and Filey town names from new Scarborough Council logo

 The coat of arms, which feature in the new logo, is based on the town’s seal that dates from the 13th Century and illustrates the harbour and castle.

-The lymphad (ship) and star signify the seafaring traditions of the area with the seven points on the star representing the seven former local authorities which were united to form the new borough.
+The town's original seal featured a lymphad (ship) to signify the seafaring traditions of the area and a star with eight points.
+This was reduced to seven points in the town's coat of arms to represent the seven former local authorities that were united to form the new borough.
+In the new logo, the star's points have again been reduced to six.

 Cllr Siddons said: "The place brand will continue to be used until the new unitary authority comes into being; and I would be very surprised if Whitby, Filey or Scarborough will be specifically identified on that logo when it’s finalised."